filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 ### Penalization for faults
 A single consensus fault results into:
-- miner suspension for 24 hours (the miner is not allowed to create block during that time)
+- miner suspension for finality blocks (the miner is not allowed to create block during that time)
 - loss of consensus fault fee

 ### Detection and Reporting